Clem Davies (minister): Victoria City Temple

-In May of 1924, the Methodist conference voted to not retain Davies at Centennial, and another minister was retained at the church.
+In May 1924, the Methodist conference voted to not retain Davies at Centennial, and another minister was retained at the church.
 20 of the 30 church board members resigned and 300 members voted to start a new church led by Davies.
 He moved his ministry along with his radio station to Victoria City Temple in 1924.
 When he moved from Centennial Methodist to Victoria City Temple, he moved his radio transmitter to downtown Victoria and changed his position on the dial.
 The new call letters were CFCT (Call Friends of City Temple).

 As pastor of Victoria City Temple, Davies was a controversial but popular figure.
 During the first year of the Temple's operation, the average attendance for Sunday night was 1400.
 During the early 1920s, conflict was growing between Asian and White communities in British Columbia.
 In 1924, Davies gave a sermon titled British or Oriential Columbia - Which?.
 Davies also took to the radio to warn the that Ku Klux Klan was growing in the area and would be willing to take matters "into its own hands" unless there were action from the legislature.
 Davies popularity attracted 181 delegates from 80 groups to a meeting that would eventually form the Oriental Exclusion League, of which Davies was the first president.
 During this time, Davies used his pulpit to promote both British Israelism and the Ku Klux Klan.

 By 1934, British Israelism had become the dominant theme of Davies's sermons.
 It was also in 1934 that Davies resigned from City Temple, although City Temple continued to promote British Israelism after he left.